dankelley/imageDigitizer/README.md

-`imageDigitizer` is an R shiny app that can be used to digitize points on a graph that is contained in a PNG image.
-Here's how to get started:
+imageDigitizer is an R shiny app that can be used to digitize points in a PNG image.

-1. Copy a `.png` file here.
-It should contain a graph that uses linear axes.
+# Installation

+The package may be installed by typing

+    remotes::install_github("dankelley/imageDigitizer")

-2. Type `"library(imageDigitize);imageDigitize()` in an R console.
+in an R console.

-3. Follow the directions you see in the control panels.
+# Usage

+Run the main function by typing

+    library(imageDigitizer)
+    imageDigitizer()

+in an R console.
+The GUI has elements to guide you through the process.
+If you make an error, use the `Undo` button to remove the most recently added point.
+Use the `Save` button to save the results to a text file that has a name patterned on the name of the PNG file.
+Use the `Code` button to view a snippet of R code that can read this file, and plot the results.